-Response: To our knowledge this is the first paper to investigate chronically elevated glucocorticoids in the context of obesity and compare to the lean phenotype.
+To our knowledge this is the first paper to investigate chronically elevated glucocorticoids in the context of pre-existing obesity and compare to the lean phenotype.
 We show that obesity results in a more dramatic phenotype, including increased insulin resistance and lipolysis, as well as metabolic disturbances not noticed in lean mice given dexamethasone, such as excess hepatic lipid accumulation and pronounced fasting hyperglycemia.
-Additionally, we provide clamp data that illustrate the main attributing factors to the hyperglycemia and insulin resistance in obese, dexamethasone-treated mice.
+Additionally, we provide glucose clamp data that illustrate the main attributing factors to the hyperglycemia and insulin resistance in obese, dexamethasone-treated mice is hepatic glucose production.
 Lastly, we show that lipolysis is highly correlated with the increased metabolic perturbations both at the physiological (i.e. enhanced glycerol release) and molecular level (elevated ATGL transcripts and protein expression); moreover, obese dexamethasone-treated mice have reduced suppression of lipolysis in the presence of insulin when compared to obese controls.
+While these data agree with some published studies, we believe that these are valuable data to the research community.
+We have also added new data in this revision addressing the role of HSL and Perilipin phosphorylation in obese, dexamethasone treated animals.
+As can be seen in the new Supplementary Figure 2, both HSL and Perilipin phosphorylation on PKA sites is attenuated.
+This is described in the revised results section:

+Say something in the results

+And mentioned in the discussion in terms of the molecular links between glucocorticoids and lipolysis:

+Say something in the discussion

 3) Fig. 1A: In relative terms, insulin-induced changes in glycemia are similar between the 4 groups.
 Please, show data as percentage change over basal.

-Response: Dexamethasone leads lower glucose clearance in both lean and obese mice; however, in the lean mice this difference is not significant between the treatment groups (A).
-It is important to note that the insulin dose was high (2.5 U/kg; generally, for chow mice we give 0.75-1.0 U/kg) since obesity is known to cause insulin resistance and these animals may not respond to lower doses which may prevent the observance of changes between the obese treatment groups.
-Since we wanted to compare all 4 groups we administered the same dose.
-However, at a lower dose of insulin we do see significantly lower glucose clearance in the dexamethasone-treated, chow-fed mice when compared to controls (B).
+The requested data is presented in Figure 3A of this response (and the revised Supplementary Figure XX), demonstrating impaired insulin response in both lean and obese animals.
+This is described in the results section as such:

+One sentence referring to this figure

 4) Fig. 1C-F: What is the effect of glucocorticoid treatment on these parameters in NCD mice?
 Are these effects exacerbated in HFD?